memgraph/docs/user_technical/how_to_guides/tensorflow-setup.md

 ### Example
 Here is a simple example.
 You can use
-[Movie dataset](../tutorials/movie-recommendation.md) or you can use this simple dataset:
+[the movie dataset](../tutorials/movie-recommendation.md) or you can use this simple dataset:

 ```openCypher